gliderlabs/docker-alpine/docs/usage.md

 This avoids the need to use `--update` and remove `/var/cache/apk/*` when done installing packages.

-## Convenience Cleanup
+## Convenience Cleanup (For alpine <3.3)

-The `gliderlabs` variant of this image contains a small unofficial wrapper script that assists in the cleanup of the package index after installing packages.
+The `gliderlabs` variant of this image contains a small unofficial wrapper script that assists in the cleanup of the package index after installing packages if you use alpine <3.3.
 A great minimalist cleans up after ones self.
 Thus, the `apk-install` script was born.
 Here is another simple `Dockerfile` that installs the `nginx` package and removes package index data:

 ```
-FROM gliderlabs/alpine:3.3
+FROM gliderlabs/alpine:3.2

 RUN apk-install nginx